Theory Test Pass Marks and Pass Rates 2018

-Preparing for your first theory test?
-Find out how much you need to score, the pass mark, and how many people achieve it the first time round:
+Preparing for your first Theory Test?
+Find out how much you need to score, the pass mark, and how many people achieve it the first time around:

 The pass mark for the Theory Test is 86%, so you'll need to answer 43/50 multiple choice questions correctly to pass.
 And for the hazard perception section of the test, you need to score 44/75.

 90% of learners that used our app, passed their Theory Test!